-In that century, the Persians incorporated Ephesus and other Greek cities into the Persian/Achaemenid Empire but it later goes back to the Greeks.
+In that century, the Persians incorporated Ephesus and other Greek cities into their empire but it later goes back to the Greeks.

 and lastly it was conquered by the Turks in 1304.

-Nevertheless, the city is best-known amongst Christians for one of the Apostles who lived here: St. Paul of course.
+Nevertheless, the city is best-known amongst Christians for one of the Apostles who lived here: St. Paul.

-After he left Corinth, Paul lived in Ephesus for some years.
+After he left Corinth (in Greece), Paul lived in Ephesus for some years.
 He wrote the Epistle 1 Corinthians from here and he later wrote the Epistle to the Ephesians while he was imprisoned in Rome.